How Much Do Porcelain Veneers Cost in Nashville?

 1. Veneer Only the Teeth That Show

-You rarely need veneers on every tooth.
+Veneers on every tooth are rarely necessary.
 Most smiles show 6 to 10 teeth.
 Veneering only the visible ones keeps the count, and the cost, down.

 2. Consider Composite for a Tooth or Two